 Repairing airport runways, taxiways and hardstands has to be done quickly with knowledge and expertise.
 Mistakes with concrete can be costly.
 The Throop Company has had experience with all types of weather which can play an important part in making sure that the concrete sets properly.

-In addition to different environmental conditions we have and continue to work with tight time schedules.
-We have years of experience working on airports all over the United States.
+In addition to different environmental conditions, we have and continue to work with tight time schedules.
+We have many years of experience working on airports all over the United States.

-After the Rapid Set was placed by the George L. Throop Company, various contractors performed the placing, finishing, and curing.
+After the Rapid Set was produced and placed by the George L. Throop Company, various contractors performed the completion of the placing, finishing, and curing.
 The taxiways and runways were returned to service within a few hours of placement.

 The George L. Throop Company has also placed cellular foam concrete used for utility trench fills and soil stabilization at airports.